neonmik/Wave-Machine-Firmware/README.md

     - Oscillator:
         - Improvement: Look into adding an extra 8 bit variable to count the roll over of the Phase Accumulator to stop the frequency overflowing at the top of the octave/pitch bend range (currently octave 3, with pitchbend above 1/3 will wrap round and be the lowest note).

-        - Improvement: Finesse soft start code - currently takes too long to get going and still isnt perfect.
+        - Improvement: Finesse soft start code - currently removed as it took too long to get going and still didnt realy work.

-        - Bug: Issues with sample generation. - easy fix is to lower the sample rate.
-            - This can be demonstrated in Preset 2 with any notes playing when it starts to get to the top of its modulation cycle it glitches out if certain controls are active (most noticeable on MOD or Arp BPM)...
-            - Not DMA related
-            - Still happens in "stable" Version (main), but maybe less?
-            - Seems to be mostly connected to modulating Vector.
-            - Happens regardless of wavetable Interpolation, but maybe slightly less without it
-            - Only happens with Arp on (test whether its just on fast modes or not, my assumption would be that it is) : Could be due to the need to syncronise control updates between cores, make sure they happen outside of DMA / sample creation.

     - Mod:
         - Bug: Vibrato isnt even in +/- (due to the logarithmic nature of pitch) - Fine at >> 8 (+/-40c, but slightly uneven) but over that becomes noticably uneven.

-        - Feature: Once LFO is balanced, add a MAX_RANGE config asetting for vibrato.
+        - Feature: Once LFO is balanced, add a MAX_RANGE config setting for vibrato.

         - Feature: Add a smooth function (interpolation).
 This would be helpful for the S&H wave, but also to smooth out the steps in really long wavelengths. - use similar code from normal wavetable.